GlebPilipenko/eslint-prettier/README.md

 POSSIBLE ERROR POSSIBLE ERROR POSSIBLE ERROR

 ## If error message: "this.cliEngineCtor is not a function" update your WS to min version 2021.2.2, if don't help update NodeJs
-## If error message: "context.getPhysicalFilename is not a function" <, use this link https://issueexplorer.com/issue/prettier/eslint-plugin-prettier/434
+## If error message: "context.getPhysicalFilename is not a function", use this link https://issueexplorer.com/issue/prettier/eslint-plugin-prettier/434
 ## If other error message, remove object in package.json:

 "eslintConfig": {